UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/SplashScreens/SplashScreens.md

 - Graphical representation Boot process of the OS
 - is not necessarily designed for marketing purposes;
 - it can be intended to enhance the experience of the user as eye candy
-- or provide the user with messages (with an added advantage of color-coding facility) to diagnose the state of the system.
+- or provide the user with messages (with the added advantage of color-coding facility) to diagnose the state of the system.

 ![bg right:50% 100% vertical](https://upload.wikimedia.org/wikipedia/commons/8/88/Ubuntu_9.4_Bootsplash.png)